top of page

 Not Having Multiple Copies

-Always keep more than one copy of your backup in various locations to ensure your data is truly protected.
+Always keep more than one backup in different places to make sure your data stays safe.

 Ignoring Security Updates